ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 #### Step 1: Activate model risk management features

-As part of the closed beta cohort, you can activate the model risk management beta features on IBM Watson OpenScale.
+As part of the closed beta cohort, you can activate the model risk management beta features on IBM Watson OpenScal5.
 The following sections detail how to activate the beta features on IBM Cloud:

 To work with IBM Watson OpenScale, you must already have an IBM Cloud instance and you must have provisioned an IBM Watson OpenScale instance.

 1. Launch Watson OpenScale.

-   a.
-From the IBM Cloud Dashboard, click Services.
+   1. From the IBM Cloud Dashboard, click Services.
-   b.
-Click Watson OpenScale
+   2. Click Watson OpenScale
-   c.
-Click the Launch Application button.
+   3. Click the Launch Application button.

 2. When prompted about running automatic setup, click the No thanks button.
 3. From the Insights dashboard, click the Beta features button.